pbrookes/aws-for-idiots/index.md

 For a normal person, AWS is cheap and powerful.
 Unfortunately it's aimed at developers and is therefore hard to set up and configure, which is why I've written this site.

-Here's some things you can do with AWS:
+Here are some useful things you can do with AWS:

 * Hosting websites
 * Storing files online